Machine learning and neuromorphic computing. See my scholar profile for references.

 - Mattias Nilsson, architecture for low-power pattern recognition with DYNAP neuromorphic system.

-- Kim Albertsson (at CERN), machine learning in high-energy physics.
+- Kim Albertsson (CERN), machine learning in high-energy physics.

-- Rickard Brännvall (at RISE), machine learning for automation of datacenters, AutoDC.
+- Rickard Brännvall (RISE), machine learning for automation of datacenters, AutoDC.

-- Co-supervision of Gustav Grund Pihlgren, Carl Borngrund and Muhammad Ahmer.
+- Co-supervision of Gustav Grund Pihlgren, Saleha Javed, Carl Borngrund, Lars-Johan Sandström, and Muhammad Ahmer (SKF).